-- (b) The left and right limits of an SOF should be shown along with the terrain features or other recognizable objects, such as a building or other manmade structures used to mark those limits. - (c) Magnetic north should be shown on the card to aid in orienting the occupants relative to the position and to illustrate the relationship of the assigned SOF to the overall site defensive perimeter.

-(7) Range Cards.
-At least two copies of the range card (Figure 16) should be made for each position.
+- (b) The left and right limits of an SOF should be shown along with the terrain features or other recognizable objects, such as a building or other manmade structures used to mark those limits. - (c) Magnetic north should be shown on the card to aid in orienting the occupants relative to the position and to illustrate the relationship of the assigned SOF to the overall site defensive perimeter. - (7) Range Cards.
+At least two copies of the range card should be made for each position.
+Figure 13 provide examples of range cards.
 One should remain in the position, and one should be placed in the command center.
 In the case of armored vehicles, each vehicle should contain a range card for every revetment or position that the vehicle is likely to occupy.

-Figure 16.
-Sample Range Cards
+Figure 13.
+Examples of Range Cards